 The warning from Google to properly size images is a very common one that comes up these days.
+This happens if an image being served by the browser is bigger than its container.
 Below we’ll dive into a few tips on how you can fix this.

 Serve images that are appropriately-sized to save cellular data and improve load time.